Godzilla (1998 film)

-Godzilla is a 1998 American monster film directed and co-written by Roland Emmerich.
-Produced by TriStar Pictures, Centropolis Entertainment, Fried Films, and Independent Pictures, and distributed by TriStar, it is a reboot of Toho Co., Ltd.'s Godzilla franchise.
-It is also the 23rd film in the franchise and the first Godzilla film to be completely produced by a Hollywood studio.
-(Note: The American releases of Godzilla (Godzilla, King of the Monsters!), King Kong vs. Godzilla and The Return of Godzilla (Godzilla 1985) featured additional footage produced by American production companies.
+Godzilla is a 1998 American monster film directed by Roland Emmerich, who co-wrote the screenplay with producer Dean Devlin.
+It is a reboot of Toho Co., Ltd.'s Godzilla franchise and the 23rd film in the franchise.
+(Note: It is the first Godzilla film to be completely produced by an American studio.
+The American releases of Godzilla (Godzilla, King of the Monsters!), King Kong vs. Godzilla, and The Return of Godzilla (Godzilla 1985) featured additional footage produced by American production companies.
 The footage featured Western actors and merged it with the original Japanese footage in order to appeal to American audiences.
 Invasion of Astro-Monster was the first Godzilla film to be co-produced between a Japanese studio (Toho Co., Ltd.) and an American studio (UPA).)
 The film stars Matthew Broderick, Jean Reno, Maria Pitillo, Hank Azaria, Kevin Dunn, Michael Lerner, and Harry Shearer.
 The film is dedicated to Tomoyuki Tanaka, the co-creator and producer of various Godzilla films, who died in April 1997.
 In the film, authorities investigate and battle a giant monster, known as Godzilla, who migrates to New York City to nest its young.

-In October 1992, TriStar announced plans to produce a trilogy of Godzilla films.
+In October 1992, TriStar Pictures announced plans to produce a trilogy of Godzilla films.
 In May 1993, Ted Elliott and Terry Rossio were hired to write the script.
 In July 1994, Jan de Bont was announced as the director but left the project that December due to budget disputes.
-Emmerich was hired in May 1996 to direct and co-write a new script with producer Dean Devlin.
+Emmerich was hired in May 1996 to direct and co-write a new script with Devlin.
 Principal photography began in May 1997 and ended in September 1997.

-Godzilla was theatrically released on May 20, 1998, to negative reviews and grossed $379 million worldwide against a production budget between $130–150 million and marketing costs of $80 million, becoming the third highest-grossing film of 1998.
+Godzilla premiered at Madison Square Garden in New York City, New York on May 18, 1998, and was released in the United States on May 20 by TriStar Pictures.
+The film received negative reviews from critics and grossed $379 million worldwide against a production budget between $130–150 million and marketing costs of $80 million, becoming the third highest-grossing film of 1998.
 Despite turning a profit, it was considered a box office disappointment.
 Planned sequels were cancelled, but an animated series was produced instead.
 TriStar let their remake/sequel rights expire on May 20, 2003.

 In 2004, a new iteration of TriStar's Godzilla was featured in Toho's 2004 film Godzilla: Final Wars as "Zilla".
 That version has since appeared in various media under the "Zilla" trademark, but with the variants from the 1998 film and its animated sequel retaining the Godzilla copyright and trademark.